Domaine Elise Villiers, Vézelay

 As a young girl, Elise was introduced to wine by an uncle, who was a wine merchant and who would come to holiday dinners bearing bottles of prestigious appellations.
 When her own children began to come of age, she started to seriously consider a career of a vigneronne.
 In 1989, an elderly couple among the pioneers in the rejuvenation of Vézelay’s viticulture put their parcels up for sale.
 Elise offered to purchase the vines on the condition that the couple guide her for the first few years, something that they were delighted to do.
 Those parcels are on the eastern flank of the Vézelay hillside, which is depicted on Elise’s label, and are located on the right hand side of that swath of vineyards.

-Signaling its growing recognition for Chardonnay, the appellation name will change with vintage 2017 to simply Vézelay.
+Signaling its growing recognition for Chardonnay, the appellation name changed with vintage 2017 to simply Vézelay.
 For the region’s Pinot Noir, the political struggle continues and for the moment it still must contend with the qualifier of Bourgogne and remain “Bourgogne Vézelay”.

 |La Chevalière||Chardonnay||Elise planted this vineyard in 1990 on the right bank of the Cure River, opposite Vézelay and its hillside.
 She has 1.3 hectares (3.2 acres) of Chardonnay here in relatively heavy clay-limestone soil, and she makes the wine in tank.
 This is a finely focused wine that emphasizes fruit.|